ArcetriAdaptiveOptics/arte/docs/dataelab.rst

 returning the index to be used to select a data subset (see the method documentation for details).
 What kind of arguments or keywords to accept is entirely up to you.
-In this example we accept two keywords, 'x' and 'y', to return the even and odd data members::
+In this example we accept two arguments, 'x' and 'y', to select the even and odd data members::

     from arte.dataelab.base_timeseries import BaseTimeseries